situx/samian-lod/_pages/doc.md

 The ontology represents a graph model of the original relational database which includes vague relations (amt).
 Classes (white boxes) are related to each other through predicates (arrows).
-Checkered lines present abstract relations to Typeclasses (yellow and grey) as well as AMT-relations, which belong to their superclass but have been highlighted for visibility.
+Checkered lines present abstract relations to type classes (yellow and grey) as well as AMT-relations, which belong to their superclass but have been highlighted for visibility.

 #### Detailed InformationCarrier